DS-160 Form: What It Is, Application, Fees and More!

 Start of Sticky Service Ad

 We know you are excited to study abroad in the United States, and by doing some research before you start your visa application, you can save time, frustration, and even money.
-It is essential to know how to fill a DS-160 for an F-1 visa, which DS-160 fees to expect, and which documents you will need to be successful.
+It is essential to know how to fill a DS-160 for an F-1 visa, what DS-160 fees to expect, and which documents you will need to be successful.

 Read our DS-160 F-1 visa guide, understand the visa requirements before you apply, and make sure you have everything you need to fill out your DS-160 application form.